KadenFranklin/csci151/README.md

 # csci151
-A collection of old labs intro course labs I found on my laptop
+A collection of old intro course labs I found on my laptop